kam193/assemblyline-services/README.md

 - decompyling Python bytecode (.pyc) (using [Decompyle++](https://github.com/zrax/pycdc)),
 - extracting declared dependencies and matching them against configurable lists of suspicious and malicious packages,

+### RemoteAV

+Allows simple scan using a remote antivirus.
+It requires a host with a running HTTP service exposing API (see attached `openapi.json` for definition).
+Server implementation is not published yet.

 ### Semgrep

 Service using [Semgrep](https://semgrep.dev) OSS to analyze code for malicious activity.
 Currently in the alpha stage.